eriirfos-eng/genesis/stellae.md

 Now they invite us to join the eternal chorus, to add our voices to the cosmic symphony, to live as earthly witnesses to the same faithful love that lights every star.

 The invitation is extended.
 The choice is ours.

+Will we answer the call of the stellae?

 ---